sqer/my-license-checker/README.md

 ## Configuring

-These are the options available for configuring license-checker:
+These are the options available for configuring my-license-checker:

 ### folder
 The folder you wish to run the tests against.
 Can specify an absolute or relative path.
 Using `.` will run against the directory the process is run from.